Visas for Victims of Criminal Activity

 • Nonimmigrant Visa Application, Form DS-160 confirmation page

-• Form I-797, Notice of Action, from USCIS indicating approval of a U nonimmigrant petition.
+• Form I-797, Notice of Action, from USCIS indicating approval of your U nonimmigrant status petition.

 Additional Documentation May Be Required

-Review the instructions for how to apply for a visa on the website of the embassy or consulate where you will apply.
-Additional documents may be requested to establish if you are qualified.
+Review the instructions for how to apply for a visa on the embassy or consulate website where you will apply.
+Additional documents may be requested to establish your eligibility.

 Attend Your Visa Interview